 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Acquire basic skills and techniques in English to Chinese translation of different genres.
+- Acquire basic skills and techniques in Chinese to English translation.

-- Explain linguistic and cultural differences across text genres.
+- Explain linguistic and cultural differences between English and Chinese.

-- Apply the code of ethics in translation.
+- Understand basic translation concepts and theories as well as the code of ethics in translation.